systemd/mkosi/mkosi.md

   syntax of the argument this takes depends on the distribution used, and is either a numeric string (in case of Fedora Linux, CentOS, …, e.g. `29`), or a distribution version name (in case of Debian, Ubuntu, …, e.g. `artful`).
-If neither this option, nor `Distribution=` is specified, defaults to the distribution version of the host.
-If the distribution is specified, defaults to a recent version of it.
+Defaults to a recent version of the chosen distribution.

 `Mirror=`, `--mirror=`, `-m`